vincent-uden/socket-chat/README.md

 # socket-chat
 A tcp-socket chat client and server written in C using linux sockets without any libraries.

+## Build instructions
+The server and the client are in their own separate directories with their own Makefiles (although they have the same requirements).
+To build the client, run make in the client directory and vice versa for the server.
+There are no external libraries required and it's written in C99 compiled with the `-pedantic` flag in GCC 9.2.0 so it should work on old GCC versions and other compilers although I have not tried that.

 ## Network protocol for TCP chat server/client

 ### Request type